 What Do I Need to Know About a Dog Bite Legal Claim?

 At LA Century Law, we represent individuals in a wide range of legal matters, including dog bite claims.
 Here’s what you should know about a dog bite legal claim in California:

 - You do not have to prove that the dog owner did something to cause the bite.
-California law for dog bites is strict liability.
+California law for dog bites is a strict liability.
 Showing that the dog owner acted negligently is not

 - Other types of dog injuries – scratching and chasing, for example – may also be grounds for a claim.
 However, a different legal standard applies.
 For those types of claims, you must prove negligence.